How To Calm Social Anxiety & Fears So They Don't Stop You From Making Friends

 Anxiety works the same way.
 Your biggest fear would go at the top of the pyramid, such as going to a concert alone or joining a group all by yourself.

-The lowest level of the pyramid would be the thing that gives you the smallest level of anxiety such as, grabbing coffee with an old friend and a new friend.
+The lowest level of the pyramid would be the thing that gives you the smallest level of anxiety such as grabbing coffee with an old friend and a new friend.
 The next level inspires a little more fear, such as texting a new friend to meet up.
 Another level could be doing a group meetup with one friend that you know.
 Finally, it would be at the top fear.
 There are many steps to the pyramid and each one gets a little bit harder but you’ll know you can do it.
 Each time you will feel more confident and less afraid.

 Your next and final step is to put everything you’ve learned into use.
 To practice your new skills, check your thoughts, and begin to make your pyramid and say yes to random healthy and safe things.
+For more help finding friends as an adult, click here.
+If you are working to help someone with social anxiety but don't want to become a caregiver or codependent, click here.

 Anxiety is not easy and neither is handling it, but hopefully, with these steps, you begin to.
 Anxiety thrives on negative reinforcement--essentially when we avoid something that scares us, we reinforce that it is scary and bad.
 Next time, our body wants to avoid it even more.
 Hopefully, through these steps you have found ways to help your body feel okay in intense situations, to check into your thoughts before they overwhelm you, and to map out easy ways to begin handling your anxiety versus throwing yourself in the deep end.
+For more help with impending doom feelings, click here.

 Mary Willoughby Romm is a licensed professional counselor in the state of Virginia who provides online therapy for Willow Tree Healing Center.
 She enjoys transforming the lives of women, college students, kids, tweens/teens, and families.
 She is certified in Parent-Child Interaction Therapy (ages 2-7) and Trauma-Focused Cognitive Behavioral Therapy.